BORN: Adelaide, Australia

 The Museum of Women in the Arts in the US was established to help women gain a voice in the art world.
 They recommend 5 podcasts.
 Valerie was interviewed for one of them, Beyond the Paint.

-Very Valerie Ellis (Valerie Ellis) is a visual artist of British and Australian nationality specialising in abstract expressionist oil paintings and works on paper.
-Ellis' style has evolved from more strict representational still life and portraiture towards abstract art and conceptual art reflecting her former career as a psychotherapist.
+Very Valerie Ellis (Valerie Ellis) is a visual artist of British and Australian nationality specialising in impressionist oil paintings and works on paper.
+Ellis' style developed from strict representational portraiture through abstract and conceptual art (reflecting her former career as a psychotherapist) to impressionist realism representing the natural world.

 Early Life

 Ellis graduated from Park Barn Secondary School in 1984 with the highest mark for an art examination in the country.
-Despite gaining entry to Epsom College of Art to study fashion, Ellis emigrated back to Australia to live with her father.
-This relationship failed quickly leaving Ellis living with strangers and flatmates for years until entry to The University of Queensland to study psychology.
+Despite gaining entry to Epsom College of Art to study fashion, Ellis emigrated back to Australia to live with her father and then independently until entry to The University of Queensland to study psychology.
 Ellis graduated from University in 1995 with a Bachelor of Arts and again in 1996 with an honors degree in psychology.
 Her thesis was on the topic of attribution theory.
 In the year following graduation, Ellis married the US/Australian citizen, Charles Barber.

 Career